Cognigy/Documentation/docs/ai/empower/llms/fallback.md

 _LLM Fallback_ is a mechanism designed to maintain continuous service when a main model fails to respond or encounters an error.
-In such cases, the system automatically activates an alternative model to handle the request, minimizing disruptions for AI Agents.
+In such cases, the system automatically activates an alternative model to handle the request, minimizing disruptions for AI Agents during [design](../generative-ai.md#design-time-generative-ai-features) and [run-time](../generative-ai.md#run-time-generative-ai-features) operations.
 The fallback model is selected for its similar capabilities to the main model, providing redundancy and improving the reliability of the connection.

 Using a fallback model provides the following benefits: